narf9995/Mausritter/supplements/ressurection.md

 ## Other Resurrection Ideas

-- You could also turn a player’s death into part of the story, such as requiring the players to retrieve the soul of the mouse, from another plane of existence.
+- Especially after the other options are expended, you could turn a player’s death into part of the story, such as requiring the players to retrieve the soul of the mouse, from another plane of existence.

 - Limit the total number of resurrections available to your players.